 The fruit is an excellent source of antioxidant vitamin-C; providing about 154% of the DRI (daily-recommended intake).
 Consumption of foods rich in vitamin-C helps the body develop resistance against infectious agents and scavenge harmful free radicals.

-Kiwi fruit contains very good levels of vitamin-A, vitamin-E, vitamin-K and flavonoid anti-oxidants such as beta-carotene, lutein and xanthin.
-Vitamin K has a potential role in the bone mass buiding by promoting osteotrophic activity in the bone.
-It also has established role in Alzheimer's disease patients by limiting neuronal damage in the brain.
+Kiwi fruit contains very healthy levels of vitamin-A, vitamin-E, vitamin-K and flavonoid antioxidants such as β-carotene, lutein, and xanthins.
+Vitamin-K has a potential role in bone mass building by promoting osteoblastic activity in the bone.
+It also has established a role in Alzheimer's disease patients by limiting neuronal damage in the brain.

 Research studies suggest that certain chemical substances in kiwi-fruit functions as blood thinner function similar to aspirin; thus, it helps prevent clot formation inside the blood vessels and protect them from stroke and heart-attack risk.

 Kiwi-fruit seeds are an excellent source of omega-3 fatty acids.
 Research studies show that consumption of foods rich in omega-3 fatty acids may reduce the risk of coronary heart disease, stroke, and help prevent the development of ADHD, autism, and other developmental disorders in children.

 Fresh kiwi fruit is a very rich source of heart-healthy electrolyte "potassium."
 100 g contains 312 mg or 7% of daily recommended levels of this electrolyte.
 Potassium is an important component of cell and body fluids that help regulate heart rate and blood pressure by countering malefic effects of sodium.